r5d/combox/README.md

 # combox

-Splits and encrypts files and scatters them to directories from which files are slurped into surveillance nodes like Google Docs, Dropbox, etc.
+Encrypts files and scatters them across storage provided by proprietary online file storage providers like Google Drive, Dropbox, etc.

 The ideas for this program is based on [`combobox`][1].